 He said that the department was meant to take disciplinary action against offenders to send a strong message that no pupil should even attempt or think about cheating in the future.

 “These learners have been given a second chance to write, which we are saying they deserve.
+But what happens if they go to university with the understanding that they can always cheat the system?

 “I don’t think it’s a very good moral system for any human being to say: ‘I succeeded through cheating.’”